YellowSquash262/Multi-Layer-Noise-Terrain-Generator/README.md

 Description:
   This script creates 2 lists of diferent intensities of perlin noise and adds them together to add diferent layers. it then goes through each value and if it is within a certian range, it gives it a specific color (layers of terain). it then displays the colored list on the screen using pygame.

+Link: Here is the link but be warned this code in uncomented and im a child so wtv good luck https://replit.com/@YellowSquash262/Multi-layer-noise-Terrain-simulator#main.py:~:text=Pane%20Actions-,Output,-Pane%20Actions

 Deatailed description: